Used to ESL Games, Activities and Worksheets

 ESL Used to Activity - Grammar and Speaking: Asking and Answering Questions from Prompts, Guided Discussions, Freer Practice - Pair Work - Upper-intermediate (B2) - 35 minutes

 In this memorable used to speaking activity, students practice expressions with used to and would by talking about past habits and memories.
-Students begin by writing true short answers for the items on the worksheet in a random order in the speech bubbles, e.g. I used to be really into it - skateboarding.
+Students begin by writing true short answers for the items on the worksheet in a random order in the speech bubbles, e.g. I used to be deeply passionate about it - skateboarding.
 Next, students swap worksheets with a partner.
 Students then take turns choosing an answer from one of their partner's speech bubbles and asking them to talk about it, e.g. 'Tell me about skateboarding.'
-Their partner uses the expression with used to to talk about the topic, e.g. 'I used to be really into skateboarding.
+Their partner uses the expression with used to to talk about the topic, e.g. 'I used to be deeply passionate about skateboarding.
 I would go to the skate park every day and practice for hours.'
 The student then asks follow-up questions and the pair develops a short conversation about the topic.
-After their partner has explained the answer and it's been discussed, the student puts a tick next to the speech bubble and the students swap roles.
+After their partner has explained the answer and it's been discussed, the student puts a tick next to the speech bubble, and the students swap roles.
+Finally, students report back to the class on the most interesting things they found out about their partner.

 Looking back Preview